EmmanuellaAE/EmmanuellaAE/README.md

 - 👋 Hi, I’m @EmmanuellaAE
-- 👀 I’m interested in programming, reading, movies, learning, food, language and culture
+- 👀 I’m interested in data analysis, programming, reading, movies, food, language and culture
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to intern and be mentored on Data Science/programming
-- 📫 How to reach me azumaraella@gmail.com
+- 📫 How to reach me - azumaraella@gmail.com

 <!---
 EmmanuellaAE/EmmanuellaAE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.